infretis/infretis/examples/gromacs/puckering/README.md

 Plot the $\theta$ and $\phi$ values of the trajectories using the `-xy 2 1` option in `plot-order.py`.
 Looking at the reactive trajectories, which of the end state(s) on the equator does your system prefer?

 If you want, you can confirm this by visualizing some of the reactive trajectories.
-The following command removes the solvent, centers your molecule, and reorders the frames output from ∞RETIS
+The following command removes the solvent, centers your molecule, and reorders the trajectories output from ∞RETIS:

 ```bash
 # replace 'nr' with the path number of some trajectory you want to visualize